-- 7.6.1 Evidence of win or loss incurred by a Player must, upon request, be provided in such form as will be acceptable to the Internal Revenue Service. - 7.6.2 The Enterprise shall pay all fees and file all reports required by law within the time prescribed. - 7.6.3 The Enterprise shall respond immediately to all inquiries, subpoenas, or orders of the Tribal Gaming Commission, the State Gaming Agency, the Executive Committee, or the NIGC. - 7.6.4 The Enterprise shall make its premises and books and records available for inspection during normal business hours by the Tribal Gaming Commission, the State Gaming Agency, the National Indian Gaming Commission and members of the Executive Committee or their designee.
+7.6.1 Evidence of win or loss incurred by a Player must, upon request, be provided in such form as will be acceptable to the Internal Revenue Service.

+- 7.6.2 The Enterprise shall pay all fees and file all reports required by law within the time prescribed. - 7.6.3 The Enterprise shall make its premises and books and records available for inspection during normal business hours by the Tribal Gaming Commission, the State Gaming Agency, the National Indian Gaming Commission and members of the Business Committee or their designee.